mamoonukader/academic-webpage/content/publication/LLR_2020/index.md

 publication: ""
 publication_short: ""

-abstract: "We examine the impact of frictional financial intermediation in a HANK model.
-An incentive problem restricts banking sector leverage and gives rise to an equilibrium spread between the returns on savings and debt.
-The size of this spread impacts on the wealth distribution and movements in it subject borrowers and savers to different intertemporal prices.
-The model generates a financial accelerator that is larger than in a representative agent setting, derives mainly from consumption rather than investment, and works through a countercyclical interest rate spread.
-Credit policy can mute this mechanism while stricter regulation of banking sector leverage inhibits households' ability to smooth consumption in response to idiosyncratic risk.
-Thus, although leverage restrictions stabilize at the aggregate level, we find substantial welfare costs."
+abstract: "We introduce frictional financial intermediation into a HANK model.
+Households are subject to idiosyncratic and aggregate risk and smooth consumption through savings and consumer loans intermediated by banks.
+The banking friction introduces an endogenous countercyclical spread between the interest rate on savings and on loans.
+This interacts with incomplete markets because borrowers and savers face different intertemporal prices, and induces a time-varying mass point of high MPC households.
+Aggregate shocks through their impact on the spread give rise to consumption inequality.
+We show this mechanism to be empirically relevant.
+Ex-ante macro prudential regulation reduces welfare by reducing consumption smoothing."

 # Summary.
 An optional shortened abstract.
 summary: ""